Skip to main content

 Ecological Park of the Acadian Peninsula, Lamèque Island

 Climb the tower near the entrance and look out over the saltwater marsh lined bay.
 Can you spot any Great Blue Herons wading in the water, or Arctic Terns floating on the breeze?
 Cross over the 300 m (984 ft.) boardwalk while looking for ducks or other shorebirds.
 When you enter the woods make sure you check out the Arboretum Trail.
 It hosts 27 trees that are native to the area.
-Continue on the main trail and you will soon come out onto another boardwalk through the grassy shores of the bay.
-Learn about nesting ospreys and make sure to look up to see if there are birds in the nest.
-After exploring the trails, come back to the Ecological Park of the Acadian Peninsula visitor centre for a chat with the guides and get more information on the fascinating ecosystem you’ve just toured.
+Continue on the main trail and you will soon come out onto another boardwalk that follows along the grassy shores of the bay.
+Learn about nesting ospreys and make sure to look up to see if there are birds on the nesting poles.
+Make sure to read the signs while exploring the trails of the Ecological Park to get more information on this fascinating ecosystem.

 5. CAPE JOURIMAIN NATURE CENTRE